-- Avoid places frequented by large groups of Americans. - Avoid rowdy behavior in public. - Avoid dressing in ways that readily identify you as an American. - Be cautious about how much you tell strangers or people you don't know well about your program, its location, your residence, or any travel plans. - Do not invite strangers or recent acquaintances to your program building. - Report any suspicious people or packages to the front desk staff.
+- Avoid places frequented by Americans-pubs, fast food restaurants, U.S. business and government offices. - Avoid rowdy behavior in public. - Avoid dressing in ways that readily identify you as an American. - Be cautious about how much you tell strangers or people you don't know well about your program, its location, your residence, or any travel plans. - Do not invite strangers or recent acquaintances to your program building. - Report any suspicious people or packages to the front desk staff.